frappe/manual_erpnext_com/manual_erpnext_com/www/accounts/opening-accounts.md

 in the Invoice.
 Item code in the Invoice is not necessary, so it should not be such a problem.

-Once all your invoices are entered, your “Temp Opening Assets” will be same as “Temp Opening Liabilities” and you can pass another “Is Opening” type of Journal Voucher and cancel them to zero!
+Once all your invoices are entered, your **Temperory Opening** account will have a balance of zero!